Sabina Sciubba

-Sabina Margrit Sciubba or Sabina is a singer, composer, and actress.
-She is best known as the lead singer for the Grammy-nominated electronica band Brazilian Girls.
+Sabina Margrit Sciubba or Sabina is a singer, composer, performance artist and actress.
+She became known as the lead singer for the Grammy-nominated electronica band Brazilian Girls.
 She is also a visual artist.
 She has a solo career, and also worked as an actress, appearing in a recurring role on the FX series Baskets, beginning in 2016.
 Sciubba has composed the scores for feature films and commercials.

 Early life

 Sabina was born in Rome to a German mother and an Italian father.
 She lived there until age 5, then moved to Germany with her mother, painter Hannelore Jüterbock, and her brother, Christian, where she grew up in Berg, Upper Bavaria.

 After living in Italy, Germany and France, Sciubba later lived in New York from 1999 to 2009, before returning to France.

 She has commented on her childhood: "I grew up singing to trees, donkeys, sheep and horses, so I suppose there isn't an audience I'm not prepared for."

 Sciubba is fluent in six languages: German, Italian, French, English, Spanish and Portuguese.
-Her father, Enrico Sciubba is Professor for Thermodynamics at the University in Rome, San Pietro in Vincoli, La Sapienza.
+Her father, Enrico Sciubba is Professor for Thermodynamics at the university in Rome, San Pietro in Vincoli, La Sapienza.

 Career

 Brazilian Girls

-Sabina is best known as the frontwoman for the band Brazilian Girls.
+Sabina meets the public eye as the frontwoman in her band Brazilian Girls.
 She stands out because of her unique contralto voice and her signature multilingual storytelling.

 She has also been called 'enigmatic' and is noted for her sense of fashion, wearing theatrical outfits often made by herself or by her fashion-designer friends threeasfour, Carolina K, and Gemma Kahng.

 In 2008 Sabina composed and sang the songs "Bring Back the Love" and "Os Novos Yorkinos" for Bebel Gilberto's album Momento.

 In 2009, Brazilian Girls were nominated for a Grammy Award in the Best Dance/Electronic Album category, but lost out to the band Daft Punk.

 In 2009 Sabina and Brazilian Girls member Didi Gutman wrote and produced singer Baaba Maal's album Television, released on Palm Pictures.